seantrott/seantrott.github.io/_posts/2021-11-5-regression-to-the-mean.md

 What determines a student's score on an exam?

 Presumably, many different factors.
-Their degree of preparation obviously plays some role––but so does something we might call "chance".
+Their degree of preparation obviously plays some role, but so does something we might call "chance".
 Here, "chance" might encompass any number of unmeasured factors: how well they slept the night before, whether they're distracted that morning, whether they had a good commute to campus, whether they're stressed about other classes they're taking or events in their personal life, and so on.

 The same goes for baseball players, as well as pretty much anything we try to measure.
-There's always some element of randomness––alternatively: "unexplained variance" or "noise"––in any data-generating process.
+There's always some element of randomness in any data-generating process.

 Thus, a distribution of scores––a "sample"––is noisy.
 And any particular score in that sample has been subject to that noise.